One of the most remarkable buildings of Venice, the Doge’s Palace is situated in the Piazzetta between San Marco and the Grand Canal.

 Doge’s Palace Painting and Decoration

-The Scala dei Giganti leads into a loggia, which in turn opens on to the Scala d’Oro that leads to the main halls of the palace.
+The Scala dei Giganti leads into a loggia, which in turn opens onto the Scala d’Oro that leads to the main halls of the palace.
 The latter staircase was completed in the mid-16th century and received its name from the rich gold stucco decoration on its vaulted ceiling.
 The decorative scheme was designed by Alessandro Vittoria and is a simplified version of the decoration planned by Jacopo Sansovino for the bronze door of the sacristy of S Marco.
-The ceiling contains a profusion of decorative motifs—foliage, crowns, busts of heroes, philosophers, orators, and personifications of history, politics, religion, law and science—intended to overwhelm the visitor with a host of references to Venetian glories rather than to present a unified allegorical programme.
+The ceiling contains a profusion of decorative motifs—foliage, crowns, busts of heroes, philosophers, orators, and personifications of history, politics, religion, law, and science—intended to overwhelm the visitor with a host of references to Venetian glories rather than to present a unified allegorical program.

 The staircase leads to a vestibule (the Atrio Quadrato) with a ceiling painting (around 1654–1655) by Jacopo Tintoretto showing Doge Girolamo Priuli (1559–1567) receiving the sword and balance, emblems of Venice, from Justice, while the Virgin and Priuli’s patron saint, Jerome, pray for the prosperity of his reign.
 The theme of the painting echoes the emphasis on Justice seen in the palace’s exterior decoration, while the heavenly setting of the scenes implies divine approval of the Venetian Republic.
-Beyond the vestibule is a succession of state rooms.
-The Sala delle Quattro Porte, which served first as the seat of the College and then as a vestibule of honour, was partially designed by Palladio.
+Beyond the vestibule is a succession of staterooms.
+The Sala delle Quattro Porte, which served first as the seat of the College and then as a vestibule of honor, was partially designed by Palladio.

 The decoration of the room, which includes a statue by Vittoria of Vigilance, illustrates the power and virtues of the Venetian Republic.
 The stuccoed ceiling was painted by Jacopo Tintoretto with an allegory of the Triumph of Venice (1577) surrounded by smaller compartments in which are depicted the regions and cities under Venetian control.
 On one wall is a canvas by Titian and his nephew Marco Vecellio showing Doge Antonio Grimani Adoring Faith, while Andrea Vicentino’s Entrance of Henry III into Venice in 1574 appears on another.
 An allegorical scene of Neptune Offering Venice the Gifts of the Sea (1745–1750) was added by Giambattista Tiepolo.